larry-lw-chan/GoTi/README.md

 air
 ```

+All Template, Javascript, and CSS formatting is done with Prettier for consistency.
+In order for Prettier to have Go Template compatibility, the plugin "prettier-plugin-go-template" is utilized.
+Assuming you already have node installed on your computer, just type
+'''
+npm install
+'''

 ## Database & Migration
 Goti uses a forked version of [Goose](https://github.com/pressly/goose) for database migrations.
 Migration files are located in db folder.
 SQlite3 is currently the default database.
 To generate a develoopment database, type